-Board of Commissioners Housing Authority of the City of Mt.
+Board of Commissioners Housing Authority City of Mt.
 Vernon Mt.
 Vernon, Indiana

-I have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Housing Authority of the City of Mt.
-Vernon, which comprise the statement of net position as of December 31, 2013, and the related statements of changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the Housing Authority of the City of Mt.
-Vernon's basic financial statements and have issued my report thereon dated July 30, 2014.
+I have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Housing Authority City of Mt.
+Vernon, which comprise the statement of net position as of December 31, 2014, and the related statements of changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the Housing Authority of Mt.
+Vernon's basic financial statements and have issued my report thereon dated August 4, 2015.